School of Business

 Grades of Pass/Fail or Audit

-In the School of Business, students may not elect the Pass/Fail or Audit option for any course used to meet the general education distribution requirements, the course requirements for a major, or any course taken within, or cross-listed with, any of the departments of the School.
+In the School of Business, students may not elect the Pass/Fail or Audit option for any course used to meet common curriculum distribution requirements, course requirements for a major, or any course taken within, or cross-listed with, any of the departments of the School.

 Plan of Study